 Words like Demand and Supply are commonly known English words that students would already be used to.
 However, that often poses a big hindrance.
 Layman + Singlish logic like “Price lesser then I demand more” is inaccurate in the economic model of demand and supply and will lead to many costly errors in analysis.
 Hence, one of the very first challenges is to “unlearn” all these layman’s logic and association with such words and to correctly lay the foundations behind these economic terminologies.

 This will be quite an initial struggle!
+Good thing we provide an accurate economics definitions bank for all our students.

 Economics is also challenging for students to relate to since they are not yet in the working world.